 My wife Sue and I took over leadership of Chorley Chapel officially in June 2002 following an Induction by representatives of the Heart of England Baptist Association (HEBA).
 We had served at the Chapel for three month prior having offered to allow the retiring pastor Eric Stirrup a three month sabbatical.

 Sue had been a follower of Jesus since age six.
 For me it was a different story!
-I have been a atheist (even an evangelical atheist)since the age of 22 and at the age of 47 without me searching Him out, He came and searched me out.
+I had been a atheist (even an evangelical atheist)since the age of 22, and at the age of 47 without me searching Him out, He came and searched me out.
 My testimony is attached here.
 Sue and I married in 1995 after loosing our previous spouses through cancer.
 Between us we have 6 children 4 girls and 2 boys.
 Life has had it’s humps and hollows along the way, but God has helped us to learn and grow through each of them.
 Between us we have a wealth of experience where God has taught us in life we will have troubles, but fear not…..
 Also that it’s not the troubles that define you, it’s what you make of them when they come.
 They can make you bitter or they can make you better, the difference is a free will choice each one of us have to make for ourselves along the way.

 Sue grew up in Kidderminster, one of six sisters and a brother in an amazing and godly family of which I am proud to be associated.
 I grew up in a small village (then) called Maghull on the outskirts of Liverpool not too far from Aintree Race Course which even did motor racing in those days.
 On coming to faith and giving my life to Jesus on the 19th May 1991 at the same time as my daughter Holly, I started the life changing journey that is on going to this day.
 Sue and I both came to believe that the denominational model of Christianity was hard to support if we base our beliefs and understanding on God’s Word.
 We both realised that we should be open about what we are.
 We believe we are disciples, followers of Jesus Christ and therefore are not Baptists, Anglicans, Protestants, or Pentecostals, nothing but disciples of Jesus.
 We talked this through with folk at HEBA ready to step down if necessary!
 They understood, and agreed to support us and to let us continue to work from the Chapel at Chorley.
 How amazing is that!
 Praise God.